Last updated on August 26th, 2022

-This homemade baking mix recipe is the perfect Bisquick substitute!
-It makes a large batch that stores for months and you can use it in place of Bisquick in any recipe!
+This homemade baking mix simple recipe is the perfect Bisquick substitute!
+It makes a large batch that stores for months, and you can use this homemade version of Bisquick in any recipe!

-For years, I would buy boxes of Bisquick and we used it for so many meals: waffles, pancakes, biscuits, cobblers, muffins and so much more.
-It’s such a versatile ingredient to keep on-hand!
+For years, I would buy boxes of Bisquick mix, and we used it for so many delicious recipes: waffles, pancakes, biscuits, cobblers, muffins, and so much more.
+It’s such a versatile ingredient to keep on hand!

 But it’s also a bit unnecessary to buy it!
-It is SO easy to make using staple ingredients that you most likely already have in your pantry.
-It’s significantly cheaper to make it yourself and it stores so well!
+It is SO easy to make using staple ingredients that you most likely already have in your baking aisle.
+It’s significantly cheaper to make it yourself, and it stores so well!
 Below is the list of ingredients needed.

 Ingredients needed for this recipe:

 How to Make Homemade Bisquick

 Then add 2 tablespoons of cold butter.
 I find the cold butter is easier to work with since softened butter tends to clump up more.
-With the cold butter, you can get the coarse crumbs that you’re after.
+With the cold butter, you can get the coarse crumbly mixture that you’re after.

 After you add the butter to your bowl, use a pastry cutter or pastry cutter substitute cookie cutter or substitute for pastry cutter to cut it in.
 Continue cutting the butter into the flour mixture until you have a coarse texture and it’s evenly combined.
 You may need to turn the bowl or scrape off your pastry cutter.

-Once it’s well-combined you can either use it immediately in a recipe or store it.
+Once it’s well-combined, you can either use it immediately in your favorite recipe or store it in an airtight container.
 I store mine in mason jars in the fridge.
 You won’t be able to store this in a pantry since the butter needs refrigerated.
 You can keep it refrigerated for about 3-4 months, although mine never lasts that long!

 It also stores really well in the freezer.
 Just add to a freezer bag, remove all the air, and store it in the freezer until you need to use it.